 - Spending more than you can afford to maintain a supply of substances

-What are the Treatment Options for Substance Use?
+What are the Treatment Options for SUD?

-Effective treatment for will vary from person-to-person.
+Effective treatment will vary from person-to-person.
 Treatment options include medical and behavioral health services which are often used in combination.

 - Individual and Group Counseling – assessment, treatment planning, and counseling services offered by trained professionals, focused on reducing or stopping substance use, may take place in a private practice, outpatient facility, or inpatient/residential facility